Fireworks Laws & Safety Tips

 - All fireworks are banned on federal land, including land managed by the Department of Natural Resources (DNR) and U.S. Forest Service

-- All fireworks are banned on public property, public streets, sidewalks, parking lots and school property in some incorporated areas of Island County.
+- Fireworks are banned on public property, public streets, sidewalks, parking lots and school property in some incorporated areas of Island County.
 Please see local regulations.

-- All fireworks are banned on private property without permission, and from private property onto public property
+- Fireworks are banned on private property without permission, and from private property onto public property

 - Possession or discharge of certain fireworks including firecrackers, rockets, M-80s, dynamite and all homemade fireworks is illegal.